2020PB/police-brutality/all-locations.md

 In an apparent attempt to clear a street, police have formed a bike line.
 They shove protestors with shields and ram their bikes into the crowd.
 Protestors can be seen throwing water at officers.
 Officers then discharge pepper spray.

-tags: shove, bike, pepper-spray, spray
+tags: shove, bike, pepper-spray, spray, protestor

 id: oh-columbus-21